REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 {% include identity_providers/idp_excerpt_idp-register-ecp.md indent="    " %}

+> **Note**
-In order for the ECP handler (running as part of the IdP web application inside Tomcat) to receive the REMOTE\_USER variable set by Apache, the AJP connector in Tomcat must have the `tomcatAuthentication="false"` as instructed above.
+> In order for the ECP handler (running as part of the IdP web application inside Tomcat) to receive the REMOTE\_USER variable set by Apache, the AJP connector in Tomcat must have the `tomcatAuthentication="false"` as instructed above.
+>

-ECP will not work if the AJP connector is left with the default settings.
+> ECP will not work if the AJP connector is left with the default settings.
+>

-For information on protecting the ECP endpoint from within Tomcat instead, please see [https://wiki.shibboleth.net/confluence/display/IDP30/ECPConfiguration](https://wiki.shibboleth.net/confluence/display/IDP30/ECPConfiguration)
+> For information on protecting the ECP endpoint from within Tomcat instead, please see [https://wiki.shibboleth.net/confluence/display/IDP30/ECPConfiguration](https://wiki.shibboleth.net/confluence/display/IDP30/ECPConfiguration)

 ## Configuring Single Logout